Bad Parenting Signs and Its Impact on Children

 13. Too Much Pampering

-You might think that your child is the most special child, but for the rest of the world he/she just another child.
+You might think that your child is the most special child, but for the rest of the world they are just another child.
 Making him/her feel entitled could lead to bad behaviour that causes social isolation.

 14. Being Overprotective